jamesmehorter/device-theme-switcher/readme.txt

 `dynamic_sidebar('Tablet Theme Sidebar');`

 == Changelog ==

+= Version 2.1 - Released 08/26/2013 =
+* FIX - Corrected an issue (http://wordpress.org/support/topic/version-20-compatibilities-problems-with-jonradio-multiple-themes) where plugins which modify pre_option_template or pre_option_styleshet would be overridden by Device Theme Switcher.
+Thanks EmuZone for pointing this out!
+* FIX - Corrected an issue with the Admin Dashboard 'Right Now' to properly display the active device themes.

 = Version 2.0 - Released 08/24/2013 =
 * Complete code rewrites to improve overall performance, redundancy, and improve extensibility.